Light ray fluctuation and lattice refinement of simplicial quantum gravity: Lorentzian simplicial quantum gravity

 The exponent $E[\sigma]$ of \eqref{eq:pf} and measure factor $\mu[\sigma]$ of \eqref{eq:sqgm1} encode the dynamics.
 For reasons explained in \Cref{sec:rb}, in this work we focus on theories with just the Einstein-Hilbert term so that

 Here $k\in\mathbb{R}$ is the coupling constant, $h$ are the hinges (codimension-2 subsimplices) of the lattice, $\delta_h$ are the deficit angle at the hinges $h$, and $\sV_h$ are the squared volume at the hinges $h$.
 The explicit forms of these quantities in terms of squared lengths can be found in \cite{Jia2022ComplexProspects, Jia2022Time-spaceGravity}.
-For $\mu[\sigma]$, we adopt the family of local measures
+For $\mu[\sigma]$, we adopt the family of local measures\footnote{See Section 7.3 of \cite{Jia2022LightGravity} for a discussion of the physical meaning of the measure factor as accounting for the contribution from a family of configurations associated with a piecewise flat geometry.}

 parametrized by $m\in\mathbb{R}$ \cite{Hamber2009QuantumApproach}.
 Here as the product is over all simplices $s$ with squared volumes $\sV_s$.
 The model is therefore parameterized by the two parameters $k$ and $m$.